Also known as:

 Education and training

-You can work as a product examiner without any formal qualifications and get training on the job.
-However, it may improve your employment prospects if you complete a qualification relevant to the field or industry in which you wish to work.
+It is possible to work as a product examiner without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification relevant to the field or industry in which you wish to work.

 Many product examiners will have significant practical experience working on the production line, often as a machine operator or factory worker, manufacturing the products they inspect.
 Other product examiners may approach this occupation by working in a laboratory.

-The Diploma of Quality Auditing is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
+The Diploma of Quality Auditing is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships